TheClonerx/TheClonerx/README.md

 My name is José and I currently live in Chile, studying Computer Engineering at DuocUC.<br/>
 I've been learning programming since I was 11 years old, I've always liked the idea of being able to tell a machine exactly what to do.<br/>
 I like writing C++ code, and sometimes Python.
-I also know Lua and how to use it with C/C++.<br/>
+I also know Lua and how to embed it in C/C++.<br/>

 ### Little projects of mine
-- [TheBotx](//github.com/TheClonerx/thebotx) - *the* original version of TheBotx, a bot for chatango
+- [TheBotx](//github.com/TheClonerx/thebotx) - *The* original version of TheBotx, a bot for Chatango
-- [New TheBotx](//github.com/TheClonerx/new-thebotx) (in development) - new version of TheBotx, using modern features of python
+- [New TheBotx](//github.com/TheClonerx/new-thebotx) (in development) - New version of TheBotx, using modern features of Python
-- [cppnet](//github.com/TheClonerx/cppnet) - a little, easy to use networking libraries for C++
+- [cppnet](//github.com/TheClonerx/cppnet) - A little, easy to use networking library for C++
-- [py-gmav](//github.com/TheClonerx/py-gmav) - Python Garry's Mod  Addon Viewer, using tkinter
+- [py-gmav](//github.com/TheClonerx/py-gmav) - Python Garry's Mod  Addon Viewer, using Tkinter

 ### Other contributions
-- [chatango-lib](//github.com/neokuze/chatango-lib) and [megach](//github.com/LinkkG/megach) - python libraries for building chatango bots
+- [chatango-lib](//github.com/neokuze/chatango-lib) and [megach](//github.com/LinkkG/megach) - Python libraries for building Chatango bots
 - [ipm](//github.com/ionlang/ipm) (in development) - Ion Package Manager

 ### Contacts